Critical behavior of isotropic systems with strong dipole-dipole interaction from the functional renormalization group: Functional renormalization group treatment

 In this form $\eta$ feeds back self-consistently into the fixed-point equation and the stability analysis of perturbations around the fixed point.
 With this definition, the full scaling dimension of the field becomes $\Delta_{\phi} = (d-2+\eta)/2$.

 There is substantial freedom in choosing the regulator function $R_k$ in \cref{eq:weq}.
-In this work we employ the optimized cut-off introduced in \cite{litim2000, litim2001}.
-It is taken to be diagonal in field space and given by $R_k(q) = Z_k q^2 r(q^2/k^2)$ with
+In this work, we employ both the optimized (Litim) cutoff \cite{litim2000, litim2001} and the exponential (Wetterich) regulator \cite{wetterich93}.
+Both regulators are diagonal in field space and include a dimensionless parameter $\alpha$, which is tuned according to the principle of minimal sensitivity (PMS) \cite{dupuis2021} to optimize the critical exponents.
+They are given by $R_k(q) = Z_k q^2 r(q^2/k^2)$ with the dimensionless shape functions

 Here $\Theta$ stands for the Heaviside step function, which is treated as a weak limit of smooth functions and is further specified by the condition $\Theta(0)=1/2$.
 The regulator provides an additional mass term for low-momentum modes with $q < k$, while leaving large-momentum modes $q > k$ unaffected.
-This choice of cutoff shape is convenient, as it enables a semi-analytical evaluation of the loop integrals appearing in the subsequent RG analysis.
-By evaluating \cref{eq:uflow} with the regulator \cref{eq:cutoff}, we obtain the flow equation for the scaling potential, see \ref{appflow},
+This choice of the Litim cutoff is convenient, as it enables a semi-analytical evaluation of the loop integrals appearing in the subsequent RG analysis.
+The analytical form of the flow equation and the evaluation of the anomalous dimension $\eta$ will be presented below as an example for the Litim regulator with $\alpha = 1$.
+However, in our analysis, we have performed the full evaluation for both regulators, systematically tuning $\alpha$ to obtain the PMS-optimized values of the critical exponents, see \ref{sec:pms}.
+By evaluating \cref{eq:uflow} we obtain the flow equation for the scaling potential, see \ref{appflow},

 with $ \bar{\ell} = 2 \brho u'' /(1 +u' +2 \brho u'')$.
 Physical fixed points correspond to solutions of the flow equation that are regular for all values of $\brho$, in particular at the origin $\brho=0$.
 Owing to the intrinsic nonlinearity of \cref{eq:uflow_dim}, this requirement imposes nontrivial constraints on the admissible boundary conditions for the fixed point potential $u^*(\brho)$